jhu-saw/sawSensablePhantom/drivers.md

 # SensAble *PHANTOM Omni*

 This is the original Omni and many labs have some of these collecting dust on shelves.
-The main issue is that these systems use a FireWire interface.
+These systems use a FireWire interface.
 FireWire is a bit dated but it's still possible to find cheap adapters for modern desktop computers (~$50).
 It's a bit more challenging to find support for laptops.

 ## Drivers

+If you have used the same computer with the 3DS drivers for the Ethernet based *Touch*, **remove these drivers**.
+There is a couple of scripts provided in this repository to remove the drivers and OpenHaptics (in directory 'utils').

 The main issue with the SensAble *Omni* is that the drivers for a modern Linux are hard to find.
 The vendor's version is rather old and incompatible with most recent Linux distributions.
 You can find plenty of how-tos online to patch the driver installation but these tend to be incomplete.
 So we created a nifty little script to do the work:  https://github.com/jhu-cisst-external/phantom-omni-1394-drivers